 one.
 However, if an infraction is solely due to the movement of the thrower, it

 5. If the field is marked with boundary lines then the boundary lines and goal-line are considered out-of-bounds.
 A player must make in-bound contact for any completion.
 Straddling the line is out.
 In a field marked with cones, the imaginary line between cones is considered in-bounds.
 Out-of-bounds calls are to be made by the player with the best view of the line, if there is disagreement the point shall be replayed.

 make any substitutions and return the disc to play after a point.
 A game

-cannot end because of a delay on the pull by the leading team.
+cannot end in a difference of one-point because of a delay on the pull by the leading team.

 All players are

 encouraged to wear tennis shoes or cleats without metal spikes.
 Open toed

 shoes are not allowed, and bare feet are at the players own risk of injury.

 Frisbees will be provided

 by CYAS.
 Teams must use the provided equipment or a Disccraft official 175g